novutec/TypoSquatting/README.md

 Novutec TypoSquatting
 =====================

-To determine typos for a domain name.
-We also provide international keyboard layouts for english, spanish, italian, german and more, so you can determine the typos by your language.
+Find typos of a domain name.
+We also provide international keyboard layouts for English, Spanish, Italian, German and more, so you can determine the typos by your language.

 At first it creates domain names by an algorithm to determine by each character of the domain name the nearby characters on the keyboard.
 Afterwards it creates domain names by skipping